Four Questions to Ask About Executive Compensation at Your Organization

-- Pay the excess benefit (the compensation amount that was deemed excessive) back to the organization.
+- Pay the excess benefit (the portion of the compensation amount that was deemed excessive) back to the organization.
 This must be paid in cash or cash equivalents — no promissory notes are allowed.

 - Pay a 25% excise tax on the excess benefit to the IRS.

-- Pay a 200% excise tax on the excess benefit to the IRS if the excess benefit isn’t corrected by a certain date.
+- Pay a 200% excise tax on the excess benefit to the IRS if the excess benefit isn’t corrected in a timely manner.

 In addition, the Form 990 instructions note that “organization managers who participate in an excess benefit transaction knowingly, willfully, and without reasonable cause are liable for a 10% tax on the excess benefit, not to exceed $20,000 for all participating managers on each transaction.”
 Organization managers include “any officer, director, or trustee of an applicable tax-exempt organization, or any individual having powers or responsibilities similar to officers, directors, or trustees of the organization, regardless of title.”

-There are potential repercussions for the organization, as well.
+There are potential nonmonetary repercussions for the organization, as well.
 If the excess benefit transaction is egregious enough, the IRS has the right to revoke the organization’s exempt status.
-Even if this does not happen, excess benefit transactions must be disclosed on Form 990, which is publically available.
+Even if this does not happen, excess benefit transactions must be disclosed on Form 990, which is publicly available.
 This could result in unwanted media attention or reputational damage.

 The Effort Pays Off

 While the penalties for excess compensation can be hefty, proper research and planning can help you maintain compliance while offering your leaders the compensation they deserve.

 CapinCrouse can help you analyze executive positions and compensation, document and evaluate comparable compensation data, and comply with IRS requirements.
 Please contact us to discuss how our Executive Compensation Study could benefit your organization.